meecoulaa/Project-FOI-2019/README.md

 # Project-FOI-2019
 Project that I made during college.
 It is a virtual currency exchange website.
 Some functionalities don't work properly
+The majority of the project is written in PHP.